haixiangyan/codeblock-beautifier/README.md

 ## Features

-* Beautify any code blocks wrapping in `<pre/>` automatically.
+* ⚒Beautify any code blocks wrapping in `<pre/>` automatically.

-* Can change to adapt any language highlight solutions manually.
+* 🔌Can change to adapt any language highlight solutions manually.

-* Can switch any themes you like.
+* 🔬Can switch any themes you like.

-* More than 80 themes are available.
+* 🎉More than 80 themes are available.

-* More than 20 languages are available.
+* 🎊More than 20 languages are available.

 ## Purpose
 The main reason I develop it it because [Medium](www.medium.com) doesn't provide a good highlight code blocks.
 Well, I know there are several ways to embed codes in it, but some people (like me) don't wanna create a gist or code sandbox project to put codes on my block.
-So most of time, I see this:
+So most of time, I see this 🙄:

 ![No highlight](screenshot/medium.PNG)

-What I expect should be like this:
+What I expect should be like this 😄:

 ![Highlight](screenshot/jianshu.PNG)